Animal Welfare

 Working with animals at Cawthron

-At Cawthron we have high ethical standards and all our applications to work with animals go through a stringent process with an animal ethics committee before being approved.
+At Cawthron we have high ethical standards and all our applications to work with animals go through a stringent process with an animal welfare committee before being approved.
 While a few our research programmes utilize animals, they all adhere to the principles of the 3Rs (replacement, reduction, refinement) in research.

 Our research and development directly support the growth of primary industries and protection of the marine and freshwater environments.
 The privilege of using animals is a key feature in our research programmes.